MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Install-uninstall Docker on Ubuntu on HV and create some containers.**

-    In this demo you will learn and understand the steps to install Docker on Ubuntu on HV and create some containers.
+    In this demo you will learn and understand the steps to install Docker container on an Ubuntu OS on HyperV and create some containers.

     Also, you will learn how to uninstall the installed container.

  - **Demo 2: Run a .NET core app container from GitHub on Ubuntu.**

-    In this demo you will learn and understand how to run a .NET core app containers on Ubuntu from GitHub.
+    In this demo you will learn and understand how to run a .NET core app container on Ubuntu OS from GitHub.

-    Also, you will learn and how to know information about the running app.
+    Also, you will learn how to gather information about the running app.